 When a primary particle crosses the detector tube walls, secondary particles are produced by interaction with the material.
 Secondary particles might cross the Cerenkov radiators (gas and quartz) and release light which will be added to the signal of the original primary particle.
-The trajectory of a secondary particle is typically transverse with respect to the axis of the Cerenkov tube, thus light emission is smaller compared to a primary particle (see Figure 7).
+The trajectory of a secondary particle is typically transverse with respect to the axis of the Cerenkov tube, thus light emission is smaller compared to a primary particle (Figure 8).

-Figure 7.
+Figure 8.
 Path of a secondary particle produced by the interaction of a off-axis primary particle with the tube wall.

-Off-axis primary particles are simulated by shooting 180~GeV pions from the IP with a flat polar angle between 4 and 10 mrad and a flat azimuthal angle between 0 and 2π .
-The resulting photo-electron spectrum is shown in Figure 8, with and without secondary interactions inside LUCID.
+Off-axis primary particles are simulated by shooting 180 GeV pions from the IP with a flat polar angle between 4 and 10 mrad and a flat azimuthal angle between 0 and 2π .
+The resulting photo-electron spectrum is shown in Figure 9.

-Figure 8.
-Left plot shows photo-electrons detected by LUCID in 10000 events of single 180 GeV pions shot from the IP with a random direction (0.004 $< \theta < 0.01$ and $0 < \phi < 2\pi$).
-Right plot shows the effect of neglecting secondary interactions inside the detector material (see text for details).
+Figure 9.
+Photo-electrons detected by LUCID in 10000 events of single pions coming from the IP with E=180 GeV and a random direction $(0.004 < \theta < 0.01, 0 < \phi < 2\pi)$.

-The left plot in Figure 8 shows two peaks.
-The peak at about 105 photoelectrons is due to on-axis primary particles crossing both Cerenkov radiators (gas and quartz).
+The peak at about 105 photo-electrons is due to on-axis primary particles crossing both Cerenkov radiators (gas and quartz).
 The peak at 30 photo-electrons originates from secondary particles crossing only the quartz.
-Compared to Figure 6, a continuous background is created by secondary particles.
-Even though tube walls are thin (≈ 1 mm), the effective thickness traversed by off-axis primaries is large (≈ 1500 mm), which results in a large probability for secondary interactions.
+Compared to Figure 6, a continuous background is created by particles produced in secondary interactions inside LUCID.
+Even though tube walls are thin (≈ 1 mm), the effective thickness traversed by off-axis primaries is large (about 1.5 m), which results in a large probability for secondary interactions.
 The effect is only partially suppressed by the smaller path length of secondaries inside the Cerenkov radiator.